-We are a proud supporter of the Civic Legal Teen Leadership Camp, run by Camp Kulin.
+We have been a proud supporter of the Teen Leadership Camps, run by Camp Kulin.

 Camp Kulin is a nationally-recognised program which supports children, some of whom have been affected by trauma situations such as domestic violence, torture situations and suicide bereavement.
 The program teaches them essential life skills such as trust self-confidence, anger management, communication and perseverance.
 These skills help them move on from what they have experienced.